contributte/redis/.docs/README.md

 ### Custom serializer

-Use custom serializer for Storage, serializer need to implement Contributte/Redis/Serializer/Serializer
+To use custom serializer for storage you need to implement `Contributte/Redis/Serializer/Serializer` interface.

+After that, register serializer as a service and place it under `redis.serializer` key.

 ```neon
 redis: